 How can I make my webinars more interactive?

 So, you’re planning to host a webinar, congrats!
 You’ve prepared your material well, practiced your talking points, and set up the space around you to present yourself well on camera.
-But despite all that preparation have you considered how to make your webinars more interactive and how to keep your audience engaged throughout your webinar?
+But despite all that preparation have you considered how to make interactive webinars and how to keep your audience engaged throughout your webinar?

 So how can I design an interactive webinar?
 Take advantage of what’s in front of you!

-Many webinar software’s have built-in features that help the host engage with their attendees.
-Use the tools offered by the software you’re using to your advantage, software’s can offer whiteboards, polls and tests, breakout rooms etc. For example, capture attention with the help of a whiteboard.
-A whiteboard feature can be used to help drive a point a home as a visual aid, or it can simply assist note taking during your webinar.
+Many webinar software’s have built-in features that help the host engage with their attendees and make interactive webinars.
+Use the tools offered by the software you’re using to your advantage, software’s can offer whiteboards, polls, and tests, breakout rooms, etc. For example, capture attention with the help of a whiteboard.
+A whiteboard feature can be used to help drive a point home as a visual aid, or it can simply assist note taking during your webinar.
 Breakout rooms can be useful for dividing your participants and letting them interact with each other or work together to resolve a task you many give them